Project Name | Dialogue and Monitoring of the Implementation of the Post-COVID-19 Economic Recovery Plan for the Achievement of the SDGs |

 Financing: A national workshop on the contribution of the private sector through corporate social responsibility is held.
 In addition, a concept paper on the mobilisation of domestic financial resources and the transparent management of funds for the implementation of the PAP 2A and the SDGs is prepared.

-- A national “Leave no one behind” strategy is elaborated
+1. A national “Leave no one behind” strategy was adopted by the government